The Breed Standard

 Plumage: Semi-hard, of fine texture; profuse feathering to be deprecated.

-The general characteristics are similar to those of the cock, allowing for the natural sexual differences.
+The general characteristics are similar to those of the male, allowing for the natural sexual differences.

-The Buff Plumage golden-buff throughout and buff to the skin.
-(Note: The cock’s tail is black to bronze but the ideal is a whole buff bird).
+Male and female plumage: golden-buff throughout and buff to the skin.
+(Note: The male’s tail is often black to bronze but the ideal is a whole buff bird).

-Plumage of the Cock: Neck hackle rich gold.
+Male Plumage : Neck hackle rich gold.
 Back and saddle dark gold.
-Main tail black; sickles black; coverts black, the whole to have a beetle-green sheen.
+Main tail black, sickles black, coverts black, the whole to have a beetle-green sheen.
 Saddle-hackle dark gold, a little lighter gold at tips not objectionable.
 Wing-bow dark gold, same shade as back; coverts or bar black with beetle-green sheen; secondaries forming the bay a flat brown, showing a triangular brown bay; primaries a flat black, with the lower edge flat brown, and all well hidden when the wing is closed and tucked up.
-Breast and all underbody parts black with patches of golden brown spangled in; solid shiny black should be striven for in these parts.
+Breast and all underbody parts black with patches of golden brown spangle; solid shiny black should be striven for in these parts.
 Under-colour decided blue to blue-grey, with a little buff or light golden brown in places on breast.

-Plumage of the Hen Head and hackle rich gold, the tips of all feathers black, the whole to form a fringe at the cape; back and wings brown ground ticked or peppered with darker brown or flat black; this may result in a series of black bars across the feathers, which is not objectionable.
+Female plumage: Head and hackle rich gold, the tips of all feathers black, the whole to form a fringe at the cape.
+Back and wings brown ground ticked or peppered with darker brown or flat black.
+This may result in a series of black bars across the feathers, which is not objectionable.
 Tail dull flat black, a little lighter at the edge of the feathers not a disqualification but should be discouraged.
 Breast and all underbody parts red wheaten or salmon, a level shade all over; too light a shade for these parts, or too deep a red wheaten, should not be striven for.

-Plumage of the Cock: Hackles rich gold.
+Male plumage: Hackles rich gold.
 Back and wing-bow deep gold.
 Tail (coverts and sickles) rich beetle-green black.
 Remainder golden brown, the colour of a fairly dark bay horse.
-Undercolour (seen when the feathers are raised) from smoke-white to a French or blue-grey, a little light buff fluff at the skin of the breast permissible.
+Under-colour (seen when the feathers are raised) from smoke-white to a French or blue-grey, a little light buff fluff at the skin of the breast permissible.

-Plumage of the Hen: Hackle chestnut with black tips forming a fringe at the base of it.
+Female plumage: Hackle chestnut with black tips forming a fringe at the base of it.
 Shoulders and back (upper part) red wheat; lower part of back to root of tail lighter shade, due to the feathers having a white wheat edging and red wheat centre giving a dappling effect.
 Wing-bows red wheat, the flights presenting a triangular patch of light brown when closed.
 Breast white wheat.
 Tail dull black with red wheat edging.
-Undercolour of back, smoke-white to blue-grey; of breast, pure white.
+Under-colour of back, smoke-white to blue-grey; of breast, pure white.

 SCALE OF POINTS